cresset-template/cresset/README.md

 # Known Issues

-1. Entering a container by `ssh` will remove all variables set by `ENV`.
+1. Connecting to a running container by `ssh` will remove all variables set by `ENV`.
 This is because `sshd` starts a new environment, wiping out all previous variables.
 Using `docker`/`docker-compose` to enter containers is strongly recommended.

-2. Building on CUDA 11.4.x is not available as of October 2021 because `magma-cuda114` has not been released on the `pytorch` anaconda channel yet.
+2. Building on CUDA 11.4.x is not available as of October 2021 because `magma-cuda114` has not been released on the `pytorch` anaconda channel.
 Users may attempt building with older versions of `magma-cuda` or try the version available on `conda-forge`.
-A source build of `magma` would be welcomed as a pull request.
+A source build of `magma` would be welcome as a pull request.

 3. Ubuntu 16.04 build fails.
 This is because the default `git` installed by `apt` on